gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 # The window object is the global context of your web page.
 html = window.html

-# Just use the object "as usual"...
+# Use the object "as usual"...
 # e.g. show escaped HTML in the body: &lt;&gt;
 document.body.append(html.escape("<>"))
 ```